First Baptist Greenville

 Yard Sale Volunteer

 Turning unwanted items into partnership support, the Yard Sale weekend is one of First Baptist’s most anticipated and lively events of the year.
 Volunteers work throughout the year to prepare and price items to be sold.
-The proceeds from the sale benefit Neighborhood Partnership and Inasmuch Days, two ministries dedicated to serving the local community.
-These ministries provide essential services such as building handicap ramps, painting, yard work, supporting local nonprofits, organizing service days, and addressing emergency needs in nearby neighborhoods.
-You can click the Yard Sale link for more information.
+The proceeds from the sale benefit Neighborhood Partnership, a ministry dedicated to serving the local community.

 Mission Backpack